solita/solita.github.com/_posts/2020-08-17-creating-your-ci-cd-pipeline-with-concourse.md

 and [jobs](https://concourse-ci.org/jobs.html).
 For every pipeline, there are inputs and outputs which are conceptually resource states with direction.
 Concourse itself doesn't know any details about these.
 Resources are just some external sources with state and which you can interact by using get and put operations.
 Each resource has a resource type.
-If a resource is an abstraction for some project artifact, Ie. your codebase in Git at a certain point in time, then resource type is an abstraction of Git as a whole.
-However, from the implementation point of view resource type could also be seen as an abstraction of an actual implementation of how your pipeline interacts with some specific resource, Ie. your Git repository.
+If a resource is an abstraction for some project artifact, e.g. your codebase in git at a certain point in time, then resource type is an abstraction of git as a whole.
+However, from the implementation point of view resource type could also be seen as an abstraction of an actual implementation of how your pipeline interacts with some specific resource, e.g. your git repository.

 But, this is computer science.
 Sometimes it feels like, the more vague some concept is, the more popular it is (you probably have heard of service-oriented architecture and can strictly define what is a service